akhealth/EIS-Modernization/procurement-docs-search/sow.md

 -   Work will be conducted in two-week sprints and reviewed at the end of each sprint for acceptability before moving on.

--   Contractor shall ensure that system documentation is as automated as possible so that it does not have to be updated manually
+-   Contractor shall ensure that system documentation is as automated as possible so that it does not have to be updated manually.

--   Contractor shall work with the State of Alaska to ensure that support and operations teams are trained
+-   Contractor shall work with the State of Alaska to ensure that support and operations teams are trained.

 ### Note the following tasks are not required: